ga-wdi-boston/rails-paperclip/README.md

 By the end of this lesson, students should be able to:

-- Use Paperclip to implemenet image upload on localhost.
+- Use Paperclip to implement image upload on localhost.
 - Integrate Paperclip with S3.

 ## Prerequisites